Lowie-s-Leetcode-Community/LCHelper/README.md

 ### 3. Database

-Clone the web app to somewhere else: [llc-webapp](https://github.com/Lowie-s-Leetcode-Community/llc-webapp) Do part 1, 2, 3 in README.md in llc-webapp
+Clone the web app to somewhere else: [llc-webapp](https://github.com/Lowie-s-Leetcode-Community/llc-webapp) Follow part 1, 2, 3 in README.md in llc-webapp to set up postgreSQL

+### 4. Create an app in discord.com/developer

+Go to [discord.com/developers](https://discord.com/developers/docs/intro) to create the bot:
+- Create a new application
+- In the OAuth2 part, save the `Client ID` and `Client secret` somewhere for the section below.
+Note that the "Client secret" will only show up 1 time, if you want to get it again, it will generate a new one.

-### 4. Set up .env file
+### 5. Set up .env file

 Copy .env.template file to .env file and edit:
-- BOT_TOKEN: the bot token you get from developer.discord
+- BOT_TOKEN: the `Client ID` you get from discord.com/developer
-- CLIENT_SECRET: the secret key of the bot from developer.discord
+- CLIENT_SECRET: the `Client secret` of the bot from discord.com/developer
 - POSTGRESQL_CRED: change 12345678 to your postgres password, lc_db to the schema's name
 - POSTGRESQL_SCHEMA: schema's name
 - BOT_PREFIX: depends on you
 Leave the rest alone.

-### 4. Run the bot
+### 6. Run the bot

 - To simply start LCHelper, just run: